Brussels Things To Do With Kids

 Besides the central station, train stations are outside the city center, and most people use them to go to other cities or countries.

-They are bigger than metro stations and have more services, like shops, restaurants, and places to put your bags.
+They are more significant than metro stations and have more services, like shops, restaurants, and places to put your bags.

 The STIB/MIVB also sells different kinds of tickets, such as single tickets, passes for more than one day, and group tickets, which give visitors more choices.
 You can buy tickets at the stations for the metro, tram, and bus or at the machines that sell tickets at the metro, tram, and bus stations.